Ger Houlahan: Province

 Houlahan won two Railway Cup medals with Ulster.

 School / college

-Houlahan playing centre half forward helped University of Ulster Jordanstown (UUJ) win the 1986 Sigerson Cup, and was named Player of the Tournament.
+Houlahan, playing centre half forward, helped University of Ulster Jordanstown (UUJ) win the 1986 Sigerson Cup and was named Player of the Tournament.

+Soccer

+Houlihan played one season for Sligo Rovers in the League of Ireland.

 Post-playing career

 In late 2001 Houlahan was called in to help the Ulster rugby team with their handling skills.
 He had also previously helped Ulster fly-half David Humphreys with his kicking.

-Houlahan managed Loughmacrory GFC for a season having much success.
+Houlahan managed Loughmacrory GFC for one season.

 He was appointed Armagh minor manager in late 2002 alongside James Byrne and Alan O'Neill.

+Houlihan worked on UTV's Gaelic football coverage in the mid-1990s.